 Research Environmental Research Observatory (OREME)

-OREME focuses its scientific activities on natural hazards and the impact of global and anthropogenic changes on the Mediterranean region, drawing on the scientific and technical expertise of its partners in geosciences, hydrosciences, biodiversity sciences, and ecology.
+OREME focuses its scientific activities on natural hazards and the impact of global and anthropogenic changes on the Mediterranean region, drawing on the scientific and technical expertise of its partners in the fields of geosciences, hydrosciences, biodiversity sciences, and ecology.

-• to support the development of open, shared, internationally referenced environmental databases;
+• to support the development of open, shared environmental databases that are internationally referenced;

-• encourage the pooling of analytical resources (observation, experimentation, modeling) and expertise;
+• to encourage the sharing of analytical tools (observation, experimentation, modeling) and expertise;

-• to act as the local hub for national observation networks and position itself as a key player in environmental initiatives focused on the Mediterranean.
+• to serve as the local hub for national observation networks and to establish itself as a key player in environmental initiatives focused on the Mediterranean.

-• the origin and assessment of natural and anthropogenic hazards and disturbances;
+• the causes and assessment of natural and human-induced hazards and disturbances;

-• recording recent and current global changes, their links with anthropogenic factors, and in particular changes in land use in Mediterranean environments;
+• the documentation of recent and ongoing global changes, their links to anthropogenic factors, and in particular changes in land use in the Mediterranean region;

 • the response of the systems and mechanisms involved.

-Drawing on the training resources of the University of Montpellier for its educational mission, OREME focuses on its ability to mobilize extensive and sustainable observation resources and recognized scientific and technical expertise on a wide range of aspects of the physical, chemical, and biological environment of the Mediterranean:
+Drawing on the educational resources of the University of Montpellier to fulfill its educational mission, OREME focuses on its ability to mobilize extensive, long-term observational resources and recognized scientific and technical expertise on a wide range of aspects of the Mediterranean’s physical, chemical, and biological environment:

 • hydrogeological, hydrological, and geophysical monitoring of aquifers, particularly karst aquifers;

-• monitoring of the Languedoc coastline, interface between the watershed and the marine environment, coastline;
+• monitoring of the Languedoc coastline, the interface between the watershed and the marine environment, the coastline;

-• pollution and biological adaptability downstream from former mining sites;
+• pollution and biological adaptability downstream of former mining sites;

 • flow measurements (CO2, water, gas) and ecosystem functioning;